Brussels Airlines: Fleet development

 Brussels Airlines previously operated six British Aerospace 146s which were withdrawn in 2008.

 During 2010, two Airbus A319-100s joined Brussels Airlines' fleet.
 The first Airbus A320-200 joined the fleet in February 2011 and made its first commercial flight on 23 April 2011.
 With improving financial performance, rising cash reserves and a desire to reduce costs more rapidly, Brussels Airlines accelerated its fleet replacement plan by ordering 12 aircraft in August 2011.
 Six A319s, four A320s and two A330-200s were added to the fleet.
 This has completed the exit of Boeing aircraft from the fleet and accelerated the replacement of the Avro RJ85.
+In 2012, they began wet-leasing Bombardier Dash 8 aircraft from Flybe and Tyrolean Airways.

 Starting 2016, Brussels Airlines began phasing out its Avro RJ100s and replaced them with the Airbus A320 family and wet-leased Sukhoi Superjets.
 This was completed by the end of 2017.
 However, Brussels Airlines announced in July 2018 it would terminate the Superjet wet-lease contracts earlier than planned.
 This is due to the longer downtimes of the aircraft in case of repairs compared to more common and less new types.
 The Superjets have been phased out since January 2019.

 In mid-2021, Brussels Airlines announced that it will take delivery of three Airbus A320neo aircraft in 2023 to replace ageing A319-100s and aim to lower emissions amongst its fleet.

 Brussels Airlines will put 3 more Airbus A320neo aircraft into service by the summer of 2026.
 Those modern aircraft will replace 2 older A319-100s.